About SSC CHSL 2020

 Mode of Payment : Net Banking | Credit Card | Debit Card | Bank Challan

-The application form of SSC CHSL has been released in online mode on December 3, 2019.
-Candidates who wish to pay their application fees through SBI challan can make the payment through the challan before January 10, 2020.
+The application form of SSC CHSL has been released in online mode on November 6, 2020.
+Last date for submission of SSC CHSL 2020 form is December 15, 2020.
+Candidates who wish to pay their application fees through SBI challan can make the payment through the challan till December 21, 2020.
 Application fees is Rs 100 for general and OBC category while women, SC, ST and PwD candidates are exempted from fee payment.
 The procedure to fill SSC CHSL application form online is explained below.

 How to fill SSC CHSL application form?